(less than 250-500 books)

 CreateSpace – USA

 This is Amazon’s print-on-demand publishing arm, so a book printed here will automatically get an ISBN and be listed on Amazon.
 Quality can be variable and apparently their customization options are limited, although depending on what you’re after it can still work out just fine.
 I’ve seen books printed through them come out great.
+There is no minimum order.

 RA Comics Direct – USA

 Turnaround time is listed as 5-6 days, but they offer 3-4 and 1-2 for about $1 and $2 more per book respectively (not bad for a rush fee!)
-They have a 100-book minimum.
+100-book minimum.
 I’ve heard good things from people who’ve printed with them, though as a personal anecdote I tried to contact them about shipping to Canada (their forms don’t include an option for international shipping) and they never replied at all; if you can raise a response they may be a good option though!

 IM Photographics – USA